waterbug/pangalactic.core/NOTES_FOR_DEVELOPERS.md

     `    NOTE:  for project-independent role assignments, 'global' is used in` `    place of a project oid.`

-    `[3]: the "synced_oids" list is used in determining whether an object may be` `     deleted while the client is offline (not connected to the repository):` `     any object that has been synced to the repository *cannot* be deleted` `     while offline, because it may be used in an assembly by another user` `     and deleting it before removing it from the assembly would break` `     referential integrity.`
+    `[3]: the "synced_oids" list is used in determining whether an object may` `     be modified or deleted while the client is offline (not connected to` `     the repository): any object that has been synced to the repository` `     *cannot* be modified or deleted while offline, because it may be` `     used in an assembly by another user.`

-    `[4]: Projects only need to be synced when a project is first used during an` `     online session because objects may have been added, deleted, or` `     modified while the user was offline.
+    `[4]: Projects only need to be synced when a project is first used during` `     an online session because objects may have been added, deleted, or` `     modified while the user was offline.
 During a session, the bulk` `     project sync is only done once because during the online session all` `     objects are kept in sync by messages.
 The "synced_projects" list is`